DanielaNy/Verbum_Disco_project/readme.md

 Verbum Disco is a learning game, which helps you to build up a vocabulary in a foreign language.

-:egg: :snake: *This project is a beginer's Python project.*
+:egg: :snake: *This is a beginer's Python project.*

 ## Technologies: